flatcar-archive/flatcar-docs/os/booting-on-launchtimevps.md

 # Running Flatcar Linux on RimuHosting's LaunchtimeVPS service

-RimuHosting's LaunchtimeVPS service provides hosted virtual machines, and provides Container Linux as one of their standard images.
+RimuHosting's LaunchtimeVPS service provides hosted virtual machines, and provides Flatcar Linux as one of their standard images.
 Customers can launch these VMs via the web interface or via the RimuHosting server management API.

 ## About the RimuHosting Flatcar Linux setup

 RimuHosting automatically creates the systemd networking files (no need to put networking setup in the cloud init block).

-The provided image is from the Container Linux `stable` channel and is updated with each stable release.
+The provided image is from the Flatcar Linux `stable` channel and is updated with each stable release.

-RimuHosting uses the Container Linux PXE kernel and initrd (stored on your VM at `/boot`).
-We boot up the VM via pv-grub (so the kernel used is provided by Container Linux, not the Xen-based VM host).
+RimuHosting uses the Flatcar Linux PXE kernel and initrd (stored on your VM at `/boot`).
+We boot up the VM via pv-grub (so the kernel used is provided by Flatcar Linux, not the Xen-based VM host).

 ### Public SSH keys

-The Container Linux default user is named `core`, and password authentication and root logins are both disabled.
+The Flatcar Linux default user is named `core`, and password authentication and root logins are both disabled.
 You'll need to add an SSH key(s) via the web interface or add keys/passwords via your cloud-config in order to log in.

 Ensure you have set your [SSH public keys][rh-ssh-keys-page].
 If you do not have a RimuHosting account, use the register link.